Cornell-Tech-Urban-Tech-Hub/gtfs-realtime-performance/README.md

 ### Realtime Ingestion
 For this project, static aggregated data is used, specifically:
-- Before congestion pricing: December 3, 2024 - January 4, 2025
+- Before Congestion Pricing: December 3, 2024 - January 4, 2025
-- After congestion pricing: January 5, 2025 - February 6, 2025
+- After Congestion Pricing: January 5, 2025 - February 6, 2025

-For future development, set up weekly ETL jobs for processing new daily data coming into the data lake, and update **After congestion pricing** metrics on a weekly basis (since we are using a weekly aggregation).
+For future development, set up weekly ETL jobs for processing new daily data coming into the data lake, and update **After Congestion Pricing** metrics on a weekly basis (since we are using a weekly aggregation).